-Foreign arrivals must take a PCR-test upon entry and wait for their result, then they may move on to their quarantine hotel.
+Foreign arrivals must take a RT-PCR test upon entry and wait for their result, before moving on to their quarantine accommodation.

-As normal, arrivals will have to quarantine for a total of 8 days in a designated hotel.
+Arrivals will have to quarantine for a total of 3 or 5 days (depending on their COVID-19 vaccination status) in a designated quarantine hotel.
 All foreign arrivals must have proof of booking in one of these hotels.
-Official list of Bali quarantine hotels found below.
+The official list of Bali quarantine hotels can be found below.